 It seems that the future holds a whole lot more than 25 to 54 GB on a single disc.
 According to T3: Pioneer goes beyond Blu-Ray, Pioneer is developing an optical disc that will blow away the hard disc in most of our PCs in terms storage capacity, holding 500 GB of data.
 How so?
 Pioneer's lasers are ultraviolet, which have an even shorter wavelength than the blue.

-For more information on Blu-ray and related topics, check out the links on the next page.
+For more information on Blu-ray and related topics, check out the links below.

 - Sony to deliver Blu-ray titles June 20, CNET News, June 13, 2006